!!Please read through the bottom of the page and you will find important documents needed for registration.

 All information is available for download at the bottom of this page.
 For detailed information on the program and the steps you will need to take in order to clear the prerequisite and register for courses in this program, please read carefully and follow the instructions on the “Handbook” document for the program you are interested in, and the “Cosmetology and Cosmetician Orientation” presentation.
 Read the "JumpStart Checklist".
 Important dates, links to the class schedules, and detailed supplemental information on the beauty school(s) are listed by semester.

 Call (949) 582-4541 or email firstname.lastname@example.org.

-*All prospective students MUST pre-enroll and register beginning November 3 and no later than January 19.
+*ALL prospective students MUST pre-enroll and register beginning no later than January 18.

 Students must bring to Orientation:

 3. Payment for Cosmetology or Cosmetician/Esthetician Kit $1,800

 - Cash or check (payable to Advance Beauty or Hair California or Saddleback Beauty)

 Congratulations to the Saddleback students who were awarded money to help pay for their career technical education.
 Matrix Student Scholarship Award Winners

 These are certificate programs through which, as a Saddleback College student, you earn college credits and upon completion either a Certificate of Achievement (Cosmetology students) or an Occupational Skills Award (Cosmetician students).